 Programming Examples

-Programming of the ATS is relatively straightforward, inginvolving deployment of the AOI and mapping of the correct tags.
+Programming of the ATS involves deployment of the AOI and mapping of the correct tags.
 The Interlock bit should be triggered by the Generator Not in Auto alarm to prevent the ATS from being tested if the Generator is not in a state where it can supply backup power to the facility.

 HMI Integration